2006–07 Connecticut Huskies men's basketball team

 The 2006–07 Connecticut Huskies men's basketball team represented the University of Connecticut in the 2006–07 collegiate men's basketball season.
 The Huskies completed the season with a 17–14 overall record.
 The Huskies were members of the Big East Conference where they finished with a 6–10 record.
-The Huskies played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by twenty-first-year head coach Jim Calhoun.
+UConn played their home games at Harry A. Gampel Pavilion in Storrs, Connecticut and the Hartford Civic Center in Hartford, Connecticut, and they were led by twenty-first-year head coach Jim Calhoun.

+The Huskies lost in the first round of the 2007 Big East Men's Basketball Tournament 78–65 to the Syracuse Orange.

 Recruiting class

 Roster

 Listed are the student athletes who are members of the 2006–2007 team.